FahimU123/Network-Finals/finals.md

 5. Audit object access
 6. Click on properties to check success and failure
 7. Now open event viewer
-8. Clear seucrity beofre you start
+8. Clear security before you start
 9. After you have moved the files look for it in security
 10. The giveaway is the lock sign for failed attamets